SoftwareBiz/loosegallery-wordpress/README.md

 For issues or questions:
 1. Check this documentation
 2. Review WordPress debug logs
-3. Contact LooseGallery support with plugin version and error details
+3. Contact Loose Gallery support with plugin version and error details

 ## Changelog